 If a member of your family or a friend has an LPA in place and you are named as an attorney, we can assist you with compassion and understanding.
 We know this will be a difficult and confusing time for you and so we can help explain the steps you should take, including:

 Similarly, if a friend or family member is in need of assistance with their affairs and has not set up an LPA, we can assist them with setting up LPAs if appropriate or we can support you during the application process to the Court of Protection for a Deputyship.

 Whether you are an individual looking to put your affairs in order with an LPA or you are an attorney with questions about your responsibilities we are here to help.
-Contact a member of the Private Client team today to discuss your situation.
+Contact one of our Power of Attorney Solicitors today to discuss your situation.